|

 Traditionally kyphi was rolled into

-pills, but I have left it in a loose crumble so that you can make whatever size
+pills, but we have left it in a loose crumble so that you can make whatever size

 pellets you want.
 This is nowhere near